emuflight/EmuFlight/docs/development/CodingStyle.md

 # General

 This document overrides the original Baseflight style that was referenced before.
-This document has taken inspiration from that style, from Eclipse defaults and from Linux, as well as from some Cleanflight and EmuFlightX developers and existing code.
+This document has taken inspiration from that style, from Eclipse defaults and from Linux, as well as from some Cleanflight and EmuFlight developers and existing code.

 There are not so many changes from the old style, if you managed to find it.